1. What three main disciplines form UX?

 1. User experience design

-User experience experts will first want to understand the goal of the product, the problems it is solving.
+User (or customer) experience experts will first want to understand the user and business goals of the product, the problems it is solving.
 They also look at what the user does before, during and after taking them in their hands, and why.
 They create models and wireframes, and rely on user feedback for proof or basis for iterations.
 In order to avoid bias, you first want to think in flows before screens and colors.

 2. User interface (UI) design